dirk-rathje/pagespeed-benchmark/README.md

 There are different performance indicators linked to how page loading speeds are assessed by users.

-The **document load time** is the time a browser needs to load a html resource.
+The **document load time** is the time a browsery needs to load a html resource.
 Since a typical html page comprises links to external style, script and image files, the **page load time** is the time after all of these files have been loaded and processed.
 Obviously, the document load time is shorter or equal the page load time.

 But since modern browsers are clever beasts, they can render parts of a page without having loaded all linked files.
 Here, the page area above the fold (i. e. the upper part of the page shown without using the scrollbar) are of special importance.
 This time is known as render time of the critical rendering path.
 Here, I will refer to it as **viewport render time**.